StableCanvas/comfyui-client/README.md

 ```

 ### Programable case
 Both implementation and usage are extremely simple and human-readable.
+This programmable approach allows for dynamic workflow creation, enabling loops, conditionals, and reusable functions.
+It's particularly useful for batch processing, experimenting with different models or prompts, and creating more complex, flexible workflows.

+This specific workflow demonstrates the generation of multiple images using two different AI models ("lofi_v5" and "case-h-beta") and four different dress styles.
+It showcases how to create a reusable image generation pipeline and apply it across various prompts and models efficiently.

 Below is a simple example of creating a workflow:

 ```ts
 const createWorkflow = () => {